juand-r/naacl-2019-notes/README.md

 # Keynote Lectures

-- Keynote 1: Arvind Narayanan, "Data as a Mirror of Society: Lessons from the Emerging Science of Fairness in Machine Learning"
+#### Keynote 1: Arvind Narayanan, "Data as a Mirror of Society: Lessons from the Emerging Science of Fairness in Machine Learning"

-  - asdf
+  - Language models naturally absorb cultural stereotypes.

-- Keynote 2: Rada Mihalcea, "When the Computers Spot the Lie (and People Don’t)"
+#### Keynote 2: Rada Mihalcea, "When the Computers Spot the Lie (and People Don’t)"

-- Keynote 3: Kieran Snyder (Textio) "Leaving the Lab: Building NLP Applications that Real People can Use"
+#### Keynote 3: Kieran Snyder (Textio) "Leaving the Lab: Building NLP Applications that Real People can Use"

 # Main Conference